-When your burner or the pilot light has problems, the gas water heater’s thermocouple may be to blame.
+When your burner or the pilot light has problems, the thermocouple in your gas water heater may be to blame.
 This safety sensor regulates the flow of gas and controls flow from the gas supply valve.
 When the thermocouple is not working, the gas will shut off and leave your home without hot water.
 When this device is replaced, the burner and pilot will begin working again.
 Our team of licensed plumbers is able to repair or replace the thermocouple on your gas water heater.

 Lack of Hot Water

 No hot water usually means the pilot light is out, or the gas supply is off on the gas water heater.
 Never attempt to repair a gas line issue on your own!
 Only a professional should repair the gas lines connected to your hot water heater.
 If your water heater isn’t producing hot water, call your Fenwick team to check it out.
 Our team of technicians also offers tankless water heater replacement and repair services for households that do not have traditional gas water heaters.

 If you notice a lack of hot water, try checking the thermostat on your gas or electric water heater.
 Remember, the Department of Energy recommends having your water heater set to 120 degrees Fahrenheit to help prevent hot water burns.
 If your hot water supply is low after checking your thermostat, schedule a gas water heater repair appointment with our team in Jacksonville and other areas of Florida.

 High Gas Bill

 Has your gas bill increased?
 Inefficient gas use can be a sign your gas water heater may need to be replaced.
 As water heaters age, their efficiency can suffer.
 Newer water heaters are built with higher efficiency ratings and may help reduce the cost of your monthly gas bill.

 Water Heater Is Producing Odd Noises